 The rapid and robust quantitation of agrochemical and veterinary residues in complex matrices resulting from animal, plant and environmental fate (e-fate) studies is an ongoing challenge in product development and re-registration.

 Our team of experienced residue chemistry scientists can ably transfer existing analytical methods from other laboratories and are equally adept in developing and validating bespoke assays to meet the most demanding applications.
 The assays are routinely applied to the full range of matrices, such as crops, soils, edible tissues, and plasma.

-Using samples from studies conducted at Charles River or samples provided by our clients, we can develop assays from first principles or evaluate and modify a supplied method using a full suite of analytical techniques and instrumentation.
-We conduct subsequent validation, sample analyses and stability testing in compliance with Good Laboratory Practice (GLP) to meet the relevant international regulatory guidelines.
+Using a full suite of analytical techniques and instrumentation, we conduct subsequent validation, sample analyses, and stability testing in compliance with Good Laboratory Practice (GLP) to meet the relevant international regulatory guidelines.
 We can also perform independent laboratory validations to meet both the EU and EPA regulations.

 - Soil dissipation/accumulation

 - Storage stability in sample matrix